Amethyst (Steven Universe): Reception and influence

 Amethyst was received positively.
 In 2015 and 2017, Dietz was nominated for Best Female Lead Vocal Performance in a Television Series – Comedy/Musical at the Behind the Voice Actor Awards, along with other members of the show's voice cast.
 Eric Thurm of Polygon described Amethyst as "chaotic" while Charles Pulliam-Moore of Gizmodo argued that Amethyst is exploring her identity throughout the show.
 On the other hand, Thurm praised the voice acting of Dietz.
 Others, like Brandon Zachary of CBR pointed to her "outward goofiness," with S.E.
 Fleenor of SYFY saying this manifested itself in her fusion with Steven, Smokey Quartz.
-Others described her personality as rambunctious and spontaneous and arguing that she grew to be more of the show's most emotionally mature characters.
+Others described her personality as rambunctious and spontaneous and arguing that she grew to be one of the show's most emotionally mature characters.

-Nicole Clark, a culture writer, related Amethyst, and the other Crystal Gems, to her own multiracial upbringings.
+Nicole Clark, a culture writer, related Amethyst and the other Crystal Gems to her own multiracial upbringings.
 Hannah Collins of CBR said Amethyst's fusions with other Gems, along with other Gem fusions, illustrated the issues with toxic relationships.
 Although ComicsAlliance and Paste reviewers praised her familial relations with Steven, calling it "heartwarming quasi-siblinghood," Thurm of The A.V.
 Club described her as the "angsty teen" of the Crystal Gems.
 Robert Lloyd of LA Times compared Amethyst to Bubbles in The Powerpuff Girls, another Cartoon Network show.
 Anna Swartz of Mic said that, in their view, Amethyst is "brash and messy," which Vrai Kaiser of The Mary Sue echoed, describing Amethyst as having "initial childishness" coupled with "usual brusque."
-Laura B. of The Geekiary described Amethyst as a self-critical Gem who is meant to fit into the "troublemaker" archetype, hostile to those around her, due to "lots of internalized self hatred," but she later grows in self-confidence as the series progresses, in their view.
+Laura B. of The Geekiary described Amethyst as a self-critical Gem who is meant to fit into the "troublemaker" archetype, hostile to those around her, due to "lots of internalized self-hatred," but she later grows in self-confidence as the series progresses, in their view.